-Currently, there is a known issue with the echo service that prevents it from sending multiple transactions within the same 5 minute window.
-As such, it may not return funds currently, but you will still receive Testnet Points* for completing the challenge.
+Currently, there is a known issue with the echo service that prevents it from properly echoing back your payment!
+Don't worry, we'll still give you Testnet Points* for completing the challenge.

 Let's send some of our newly received coda to this service to see what a payment looks like:

 coda client send-payment \ -amount 20 \ -receiver tNciB5atiEC8k4poyYQX64WPZzSTt1pLYwujjiQeQtw9xaTPY5ZqVdcc6aP3MUVUVm8QTP7vcGPtGqZmDmozkjpZZKiMppMc4D6Dq8JScuPw5D9oCjAoYq431Ka8Ch2povNMJE7TYusPM3 \ -fee 5 \ -privkey-path keys/my-wallet